Nagaraja-Kamatar/LaslesVPN/README.md

 ### 6. Responsive Design

 Experience a visually appealing and user-friendly design on various devices.
 The website is optimized for desktops, tablets, and mobile phones.
+### 7. Responsive Design

+Experience a visually appealing and user-friendly design on various devices.
+The website is optimized for desktops, tablets, and mobile phones.